 In adolescence something new happens in the learning development–contradictions and ambiguities.
 Not everything is the childlike black-and-white anymore.
 This is part of our development from childhood to rational thinking adults (insert joke here).
 This causes great confusion in youth because they realize that parents cheat on their taxes and drive too fast (if that is the worst that you do).
 Even God has contradictions and ambiguities.
 How can God allow evil to happen?
 Why didn’t God heal that person?
 We also have those questions but we have learned wisdom as well as coping skills to deal with it.
 Youth see us face unbearable ambiguous situations and yet we cope.
 So their faith is mirrored to ours who have “made it.”

-Another great work worth studying in Faith Development is Stephen D. Jones’ Faith Shaping.
-One of the tasks after Experiencing, Categorizing, Choosing, Claiming, Deepening, is Task #6, Separating.
+Another great work worth studying in Faith Development is Stephen D. Jones’ Faith Shaping (my favorite).
+One of the tasks, after Experiencing, Categorizing, Choosing, Claiming, Deepening, is Task #6, Separating.
 This is the painful stage for us.
 Faith is set aside for a time to let one’s faith settle into actual ownership.
 This is the story of the Prodigal Son.
 It is often the most recognized point in a person’s life of spiritual awareness.
 Do you remember the separation stage in your life?
 At whatever age you were at?
 I am sure you do remember it because it is often memorable.
 During that stage, God was never more visible to you, right?

 As Jones says, “Rather than being surprised by this separating, rather than labeling it apathy or calling into question the earlier religious activity, one needs to recognize it as a legitimate faith task.”